Observability

 input

-mimics user input, and actual_output
+mimics a user input, and actual_output

 Alternatively, you can evaluate without Pytest, which is more suited for a notebook environment.